 Merrimack College invites applications and nominations for the position of Dean of the School of Liberal Arts.
 Merrimack College seeks an exceptional leader with a strong record of academic accomplishment and a forward-looking vision for the future of a Liberal Arts education to serve in this key leadership position.
 The new Dean will have the opportunity to join an accomplished and collaborative academic leadership team to advance the strategic direction of the College.
+The anticipated start date for this position is July 1, 2019.

 Background and Position: Merrimack College is a private, selective, comprehensive college located 30 miles north of Boston in the historic and scenic Merrimack Valley.
 Founded in 1947 by the Archbishop of Boston and the Order of St. Augustine, the College offers more than 100 undergraduate programs in liberal arts, science and engineering, business, and education and social policy.
 Merrimack also offers graduate programs in clinical mental health counseling, spirituality, spiritual direction education, business, engineering, management, accounting, public affairs, and criminology.
 The College has over 3,500 undergraduate and 600 graduate students from 32 states and 31 countries that form an engaged community of thinkers, learners, and achievers integrated in an academic culture of excellence, diversity, and stature.
 The implementation of the College’s ten-year strategic plan, the Agenda for Distinction, has led to renewed energy and sense of community, combined with growth of faculty and the student body.
 The strategic plan is supported by the college’s current $50 million campaign, Together for Good.
 This is an essential time for Merrimack College, and the next Dean will play a role in sustaining the College’s positive momentum.
 For additional information on Merrimack College, please explore www.merrimack.edu.